 There are a variety of supportive therapy techniques that can be used to help patients overcome their mental health issues.
 Some of these techniques include:

-This technique helps to create a supportive relationship between the therapist and patient.
+This technique helps to create a supportive relationship between the psychologist and patient.
 It can help to build trust and make it easier for patients to discuss their problems openly.
-This typically occurs in a conversational style, where clients feel like the session is more collaborative than other types of therapy sessions.
+This typically occurs in a conversational style, where clients feel like the session is more collaborative than other types of treatment sessions.

-This technique helps patients to learn new skills that can be used to manage their mental health issues.
-It can help to give patients a sense of control over their lives and provide them with the tools they need to cope with difficult situations.
+This technique helps patients learn new skills that can be used to manage their mental health issues.
+It can help patients gain a sense of control over their lives and provide them with the tools they need to cope with difficult situations.

-This technique helps to build self-esteem and self-worth in patients.
-It can help them to feel good about themselves and their abilities, which can be helpful in managing mental health issues and help them live happier, more fulfilling lives overall.
+This technique helps build self-esteem and self-worth in patients.
+It can help them to feel more positively, which can be helpful in managing mental health issues and help them live happier and more fulfilling lives.